 DISCLAIMER: This list of medical providers is provided solely as information for American citizens.
 It is not meant to be exhaustive or definitive, nor does it represent either a guarantee of competence or endorsement by the Department of State or the American Embassy.

 Foreigners who use Czech medical facilities are expected to pay for their care.
 The U.S. Embassy in Prague cannot guarantee payment or otherwise take financial responsibility for the medical care of private citizens.
 MEDICARE does not cover overseas treatment.
 While credit cards may be accepted at some locations, insurance cards are usually not accepted in lieu of payment.

 Generally, patients who have overseas insurance coverage should expect to pay the bill and then seek reimbursement from their insurance company.
 Contact your health insurance company directly to find out if your policy includes overseas coverage.

-This list does not include all medical facilities/providers in Prague.
+This following list does not include all medical facilities/providers in Prague.
 The ones included here do cater to foreigners and speak at least some English.

 Accepts Visa, MasterCard, Amex, and Diners Club.

 24-hour emergency facility and major trauma center.
 Has isolation unit, surgery capability, lab, diagnostic testing equipment (CT, MRI).
 There is an English speaking representative available 24 hours/day upon request.

 (Many specialists but limited emergency department.
 NOT for major trauma.)